 Research outputs include an article: ‘Idronimia e gestione dell’acqua nella Sicilia arabo-normanna occidentale’, in Sa Massarìa: Ecologia storica dei sistemi di lavoro contadino in Sardegna, eds.
 Giovanni Serreli, Rita T. Melis, Charles French e Federica Sulas (Cagliari: ISEM, 2017), pp. 529–578.
 Click here to read.
 In addition, two chapters on Early Muslim raids on Sardinia and Muslim contacts with Sardinia from Fatimid Ifriqiya to Mujahid of Denia will appear in an edited volume of research articles entitled The Making of Medieval Sardinia eds.
 Alex Metcalfe and Giovanni Serreli [The Medieval Mediterranean Series] (Leiden: Brill, 2018).

 Publications (authored and edited)

-- 'Language and the written record: loss, survival and revival in early Norman Sicily' in Multilingual and Multigraphic Manuscripts and Documents of East and West, eds.
-Giuseppe Mandalà and Inmaculada Pérez Martín (Piscataway, NJ: Gorgias Press, 2015), pp. 3–31.
+- ‘Language and the written record: loss, survival and revival in early Norman Sicily’ in Multilingual and multigraphic manuscripts and documents of East and West, eds.
+Giuseppe Mandalà and Inmaculada Pérez Martín, (Piscataway, NJ: Gorgias Press, 2017), pp. 3–31.
 ISBN: 978-1-4632-0283-5.
+Click here to read.